The Journey

 Attending bachata classes gave me the chance to connect with others through movement in a way that felt both liberating and empowering.
 Whether it was learning new steps, improving my technique, or simply letting go of the day-to-day stresses, dancing provided an opportunity to focus on the present moment.
 It allowed me to have fun, meet new people, and feel like I was part of something bigger.
 The combination of physical activity and social interaction made for an energizing and fulfilling experience.

 Self-publishing my prompt journal was an exciting and fulfilling achievement that marked the culmination of months of work and creativity.
 It was a journey of bringing an idea to life, from concept to final product.
 The satisfaction of seeing something I had envisioned come to fruition was immense, and it gave me a boost of confidence to continue pursuing my creative ideas.
 It also reminded me that sometimes the hardest part is simply starting, and that perseverance and belief in my work would pay off in the end.
+The process of creating Go Beyond the Surface: What Does Love Mean To Me? was a deeply personal journey as well.
+I was struggling with understanding and processing some of my emotions and this gave me a way to create a space where not only myself, but also other people could reflect, grow, and uncover new layers of understanding about what love really means to them.
+This project reminded me how powerful journaling can be as a tool for self-discovery and healing.

 Conference, on a Yacht, in an Industry I Don’t Work In